Last updated on February 9th, 2023 at 12:43 am

 - Nylon

-Prices and quality vary but you can pick up 12 Goose Feather shuttles for around £14 to £35 or $15 to $50.
-Nylon is a lot cheaper and great for casual play.
+Prices and quality vary but you can pick up 12 Goose Feather shuttles for around £14 to £35 from Amazon UK, $15 to $50 from Amazon.com or ₹1700 – ₹3000 from Amazon India.

 This page contains affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.